Barring a trek up Mount Everest, hiking isn’t typically regarded as the most extreme of sports.

 Whether ascending or descending, hiking poles will make slopes much safer, allowing you better control over your balance.

+When going through sand, they will let you keep your stability and not lose much speed.
+Same goes for walking through mud, water, and other similar types of ground.
 Poles allow you to have four points of contact, which can help you negotiate patches of loose rocks and slippery mud.

 While safety is top priority, also consider the other benefits that improve the trail experience.
 Poles allow you to move faster and cover more ground.
 If your goal is maximum mileage, poles better be on your equipment list.